Multiparticle production in the large lambda n limit: Realising Higgsplosion in a scalar QFT: Solving the boundary-value problem by extremizing the Euclidean action over the singular surfaces

 Thus by extending the real time variable into the complex plane we have extended the point-like singularity of the solution to the singularity hypersurface $\tau = \tau_0(\vec{x})$ or the singular domain wall.
 The next step is to define the time evolution contour of the solution in the complex plane from the initial to the final time boundaries.
 It is shown in the Figure (1b).
 At early times the solution evolves along the imaginary-time axis from the initial time boundary at $\tau=+\infty$ down to the singularity surface of the solution at $\tau_0$.
 The contour then encircles the singularity $\tau_0$ at each fixed value of $\vec{x}$ and evolves upwards along the imaginary-time axis to $\tau=0$.
 From there on the third segment the contour evolves along the real-time axis from $t=0$ to the final-time boundary at $t\to +\infty$.
 The Figure (1c) shows this contour in the $(t,\tau,\vec{x})$ coordinates along with the singularity surface of the solution at $\tau=\tau_0(\vec{x})$.

 We now return to the two branches of the solution $h_1(\tau,\vec{x})$ and $h_2(t,\vec{x})$ introduced in the beginning of this section, but now defined along the time evolution contour in Fig.~\ref{fig:4}.
 Both these field configurations are finite regular classical solutions on the subspaces defined by $\tau > \tau_0(\vec{x})$ for $h_1(\tau,\vec{x})$, and by $t>0$ for $h_2(t,\vec{x})$.
-They satisfy the boundary conditions ({\it cf.} \eqref{eq:limin}-\eqref{eq:limf}),
+They satisfy the boundary conditions ({\it cf.} \eqref{eq:limin}-\eqref{eq:limf} and recall the substitution $t=i\tau$ for the initial time asymptotics),

 The Euclidean action of the complete solution $h(x)$ along our complex-time contour can be straightforwardly represented as the appropriate action integrals of the solutions $h_1(\tau,\vec{x})$ and $h_2(t,\vec{x})$ on the parts of the contour,